 Following the Ramirent Acquisition in 2019, we became the undisputed leader in the European equipment rental market.
-We continue to hold this position based on our revenue for the year ended December 31, 2021.
-We also had an unmatched network of 1,029 branches across 21 European countries as of December 31, 2021.
-Based on our revenue for the year ended December 31, 2020, we estimate that we had market-leading positions in eight key European markets (France, the United Kingdom (for the powered access market), Spain, Norway, Sweden and Finland), and based our revenue for the year ended December 31, 2019, which was most recent period for which comparative information was available, we estimated that we had market-leading positions in Central Europe and the Baltic States.
-We also estimate we were the second-largest player in Denmark (based on our revenue for the year ended December 31, 2020), the Netherlands and Belgium (based on our revenue for the year ended December 31, 2019) and Italy (for the powered access market, based on revenue for the year ended December 31, 2020).
+We continue to hold this position based on our revenue for the year ended December 31, 2022.
+We also had an unmatched network of 1,053 branches across 21 European countries as of December 31, 2022.
+Based on our revenue for the year ended December 31, 2021, we estimate that we had market-leading positions in eight key European markets (France, the United Kingdom (for the powered access market), Spain, Norway, Sweden and Finland), Central Europe and Baltic States.
+We also estimate we were the second-largest player in Denmark, the Netherlands and Belgium.

-The chart below shows our leadership position based on our revenue for the year ended December 31, 2020, among European equipment rental providers, in millions of euros.
+The chart below shows our leadership position based on our revenue for the year ended December 31, 2021, among European equipment rental providers, in millions of euros.

 We have established our leadership in the European market through developing and expanding our network, both organically and through a series of successful acquisitions.
-Both Loxam and Ramirent have strong brand recognition epitomizing our high quality of service, dense network and large, high quality fleets.
-Our fleet totalled approximately 650,000 pieces of equipment, which is the largest in the European market based on its gross book value of €4.6 billion as of December 31, 2021.
+Both Loxam and Ramirent have strong brand recognition epitomizing our high quality of service, dense network and large, high quality fleet.
+Our fleet totalled approximately 600,000 pieces of equipment, which is the largest in the European market based on its gross book value of €5.1 billion as of December 31, 2022.

-Despite the contraction experienced in 2020 due to the COVID-19 pandemic, we believe that we will benefit from strong fundamental market drivers supporting long-term growth prospects for the equipment rental markets, due to a structural shift towards equipment rental in lieu of ownership.
-The European Rental Association ("ERA") estimates that the European rental market grew by 4.4% in 2018 and 4.1% in 2019.
-Despite a drop of 7.2% in 2020, the ERA estimates that the market rebounded with growth of 6.3% in 2021 and will grow by 5.6% in 2022 and 5.7% in 2023.
-In France, our largest market, the rental market had an estimated value of €3.6 billion in 2020 and €4.0 billion 2021 according to the ERA.
-The French equipment rental market is expected to increase by 5.2% in 2022 and by 4.2% in 2023, according to the ERA.
-The UK equipment rental market decreased by 17.4% in 2020 but is estimated to have bounced back by 8.5% in 2021 and further grow by 6.0% and
+We believe that we will benefit from strong fundamental market drivers supporting long-term growth prospects for the equipment rental markets, due to a structural shift towards equipment rental in lieu of ownership.
+The European Rental Association ("ERA") estimates that the European rental market grew by 4.1% in 2022 and will grow by 3.3% in 2023 and 5.6% in 2024.
+In France, our largest market, the rental market had an estimated value of €3.9 million in 2022.
+The French equipment rental market is expected to increase by 1.8% in 2023 and by 3.0% in 2024, according to the ERA.
+The UK equipment rental market grew by 4.0% in 2022 and is expected to grow by 2.6% and 3.5% in 2023 and 2024 respectively, according to the ERA.